 When suffering from a cold, most patients let the illness run its course.
 Of course, if symptoms don’t get better over time, or if your fever gets too high, you might want to see your doctor.

-While there is no cure for the common cold, supplements rich in echinacea, zinc, and vitamin C, like our EZC Pak, can help reduce symptoms such as a runny nose and sore throat.
+While there is no cure for the common cold, supplements rich in echinacea, zinc, and vitamin C, like our EZC Pak, can support your immune system's clearance of the infection.

 You can try out these adjunctive therapies as suggested by physicians such as Dr. Aunna Pourang, MD when treating upper respiratory viral infections: